 Other uses of Bergamot

 Bergamot essential oil is a key ingredient in the original Eau de Cologne created at the beginning of the 18th century.
-It is still widely used as a key ingredient in the perfumery industry with many popular perfume houses still creating bergamot-based fragrances and colognes.
+It is still widely used as a key ingredient in the perfumery industry, with many popular perfume houses still creating Bergamot-based fragrances and colognes.

-Tips on using Bergamot Essential Oil
+Tips On Using Bergamot Essential Oil

-- As with all essential oils Bergamot oil is heat sensitive, so when adding to your skincare formulations remember to add it to the cooling stage (below 40C) when making your product.
+- As with all essential oils, Bergamot oil is heat sensitive, so when adding to your skincare formulations, remember to add it to the cooling stage (below 40C) when making your product.

-- For an uplifting refreshing aroma blend Bergamot with essential oils such as Yuzu, Petitgrain and Neroli.
+- For an uplifting, refreshing aroma, blend Bergamot with essential oils such as Yuzu, Petitgrain and Neroli.